SharePoint/sp-dev-docs/docs/design/web-part-levels.md

 When designing a web part sometimes there is a need to have a secondary interaction level, for example an item in a list or a individual photo in a gallery.
 This article goes deeper into how to use secondary state toolbars, default commands, scale, and interactions states to select an individual item.

 Secondary web part configuration and toolbars follow the same patterns as single state web parts, such as Image or File viewer.
 Second level items can have their own toolbars and respective property pane to make it easy for authors to configure the web part with meaningful content and data.
-Keep in mind that there should be clear separation between configuration options in web part that have two levels.
-It is recommended to keep Source, Filtering and layout configuration at the 1st level and any additional options that pair with the web part as a whole.
+Keep in mind that there should be clear separation between configuration options in web parts that have two levels.
+It is recommended to keep Source, Filtering and Layout configuration at the 1st level and any additional options that effect the web part as a whole.

 Some example web part to use as reference are:
 Image gallery